• Skip to content

 Check out guidebooks or national park websites for local walking trails.
 These guides will also tell you whether trails are suitable for nature walks with children.
 Many national parks have paths designed for wheelchairs and prams.

-If your walks will be longer than half an hour, make sure you pack a first-aid kit, sunscreen, hats, wet weather gear, insect repellent, and some food and water.
+If your walks will be longer than half an hour, make sure you pack a first aid kit, sunscreen, hats, wet weather gear, insect repellent, and food and water.
 Always tell someone where you’re going, and carry a fully charged mobile phone.
-If you’re planning to go off the beaten track, take an emergency beacon.
+If you’re planning to go into remote areas, take an emergency beacon.

 Camping activities

-Choose a camping location where you can be sure children can see and do exciting things like spotting local wildlife.
-And always choose a spot where you can keep an eye on children.
+Choose a camping location where you can be sure your child can see and do exciting things like spotting local wildlife.
+And always choose a spot where you can keep an eye on your child.

 Be prepared with wet weather gear, sunscreen, hats, insect repellent, first aid, games and books.